I'm sooo not good at torturing so i outsource it to stalin

 Then I remembered why I got here.

-The cabin was small, divided into a living area and a bedroom.
-My eyes began their search.
 In rural Russia, if anyone was looking for valuables, they should look for an altar.
-But the Soviets tend to frown on both religion and personal wealth, so just mostly as I expected, I didn't find gilded cross or silver candlesticks.
-I did note, however, the distinct absence of any portrait of our Great Soviet Fathers.
+But the Soviets tend to frown on both religion and personal wealth, so just as I expected, I didn't find gilded cross or silver candlesticks.
+I did note, however, the distinct absence of any portrait of the Great Soviet Fathers like every facility I had been to.
 It seemed the old man didn't believe in anything.
 This might actually be good news for me.
 It suggested his faith was in cash.

 The bedroom was a cramped, windowless box.
 I had to fumble for a match and light an oil lamp to see.
 In the corner sat a small, handmade chest.
 It looked delicate, but it only took a single blow from my axe to get rid of its lock.